Texas A&M stuns reigning champ UNC 86-65 in NCAA 2nd round - WDEF

 Instead – after a heartbreaking title-game loss to Villanova in 2016 followed by last year’s title win against Gonzaga – the Tar Heels found themselves eliminated on the tournament’s opening weekend for the first time since 2014.

 The Tar Heels led 20-13 early only to see the Aggies go on 15-0 run to change the entire dynamic of the game.
-Tyler Davis (18 points, nine rebounds) got loose for three baskets inside as the Aggies asserted themselves in the paint, while UNC started missing shot after shot.
+Davis got loose for three baskets inside as the Aggies asserted themselves in the paint, while UNC started missing shot after shot.

 By halftime, the Aggies had pushed to a 42-28 lead, then got 3-pointers from Admon Gilder and D.J.
 Hogg to open the second half and push the margin to a stunning 20 points.